cloudquery/plugin-config-ui-lib/etc/plugin-config-ui-lib.api.md

 // Warnings were encountered during analysis:
 //
 // src/types.ts:48:3 - (ae-forgotten-export) The symbol "IterableStepComponent" needs to be exported by the entry point index.d.ts
+// src/utils/authConnectorAuthentication.ts:19:3 - (ae-forgotten-export) The symbol "AuthPluginType" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)